Annual statistics for the High Court 30 June 2021

 1,440 criminal appeals were filed in the past 12 months, an increase of 130 cases (10%) compared to the 1,310 cases in the previous 12 months.
 1,441 cases were disposed of in the past 12 months, an increase of 103 cases (8%) compared to 1,338 cases in the previous 12 months.

-The overall increase in new appeals filed is mainly attributable to an increase in bail appeals, with smaller increases in conviction and conviction & sentence appeals.
+The overall increase in new appeals filed is mainly attributable to an increase in bail appeals, with smaller increases in conviction and conviction and sentence appeals.
 The increase in bail appeals may still be related to increased bail applications filed in the District Court as a result of cases having to be re-scheduled due to the 2020 COVID-19 lockdown.

 The number of criminal appeals on hand (awaiting hearing or judgment) was 216, an increase of 7 cases (3%) compared to 209 criminal appeals at the same time last year [5].